SkylineCommunications/dataminer-docs/user-guide/Getting_started/Installing_a_DMA/Using_a_pre_installed_DataMiner_VHDX.md

     1. Connect the Virtual Hard Disk that you just downloaded

 > [!IMPORTANT]
-> If you intend to use the [WSL database](xref:Local_database_on_WSL), make sure to enable [nested virtualization](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/user-guide/nested-virtualization) on your host PC for the VM you created before starting the VM.
+> If you intend to use the [locally hosted Cassandra Cluster and OpenSearch, running on Windows Subsystem for Linux (WSL)](xref:Local_database_on_WSL), make sure to enable [nested virtualization](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/user-guide/nested-virtualization) on your host PC for the VM you created before starting the VM.
 >
 > To enable [nested virtualization](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/user-guide/nested-virtualization), run the following command on your host PC in an elevated Powershell prompt:
 >